Katherine Howard1

 Anice de Cromwell1

-Anice de Cromwell was born before 1372.
-She was the daughter of Ralph de Cromwell, 1st Lord Cromwell and Maud de Bernake.1 She married Thomas Bardolf, 5th Lord Bardolf, son of William Bardolf, 4th Lord Bardolf and Agnes de Poynings, before 8 July 1382.1 She died on 1 July 1421.1
+Anice de Cromwell was the daughter of Ralph de Cromwell, 1st Lord Cromwell and Maud de Bernake.1 She married Thomas Bardolf, 5th Lord Bardolf, son of William Bardolf, 4th Lord Bardolf and Agnes de Poynings, before 8 July 1382.1 She died on 1 July 1421, without male issue.2

-Anice de Cromwell was also known as Amice.1 From before 8 July 1382, her married name became Bardolf.1 As a result of her marriage, Anice de Cromwell was styled as Lady Bardolf on 29 January 1386.
+She was also known as Hawise.2 She was also known as Amice.1 From before 8 July 1382, her married name became Bardolf.1 After her marriage, Anice de Cromwell was styled as Baroness Bardolf on 29 January 1386.

 Children of Anice de Cromwell and Thomas Bardolf, 5th Lord Bardolf